amitjoshi24/ImagePadder/README.md

 pip install moviepy
 pip install pillow-heif
 ```

+**Note:** The command-line tool will automatically detect if you're missing any required dependencies.

 ## Usage
 The image padder can be ran either by passing in command-line arguments or by using the interactive prompt.